Peaceful-555/audiobooks_app/README.md

 ### Backend Setup

-1. Navigate to the backend directory: type this in command prompt- cd backend
+1. Navigate to the backend directory: type this in command prompt-

+cd backend

-2. Create a virtual environment and activate it: python -m venv venv cd venv
+3. Create a virtual environment and activate it: python -m venv venv

+cd venv

--On Windows, use Scripts\activate to activate the venv cd .. cd audiobook_project
+-On Windows, use Scripts\activate to activate the venv

+cd ..

+cd audiobook_project

-3. Install the required packages:
+4. Install the required packages:

 pip install -r requirements.txt

 4. Set up the MySQL database: Connect your MySQL database to django project

-   - Open the django project in a code editor, for example- type code . to open the project in v s code
+   - Open the django project in a code editor, for example- type 'code .' to open the project in v s code
    - Create a new MySQL database for the project
    - Update the `DATABASES` configuration in `audiobook_project/settings.py`:
-     ```

 DATABASES = {
 'default': {
 'ENGINE': 'django.db.backends.mysql',